Recovery Support Groups

 What is a Recovery Support Group?

 Recovery Support Groups provide a safe, confidential and compassionate space for people in the music community who are experiencing addiction challenges or are in recovery.
-Open to anyone at any stage of their journey, the groups focus on emotional support, shared understanding, and practical tools to help participants achieve and maintain abstinence.
+Open to anyone at any stage of their journey, these weekly groups focus on emotional support, shared understanding, and practical tools to help participants achieve and maintain abstinence.

-Each free 90-minute session is non-judgmental and welcoming.
+Launching on Tuesday 24th March, each free 90-minute session is non-judgmental and welcoming.
 Groups are led by Music Support staff and trained facilitators with lived experience.

 FAQs